Drizin/CodegenCS/README.md

 # Project Components

 There are basically 4 components (detailed below):
-- CodegenCS Core Library: class library that contains the "Magic TextWriter" and related stuff
+- **Core Library**: class library that contains the "Magic TextWriter" and related stuff
-- CodegenCS Command-line Tool (dotnet-codegencs): command-line tool that can be used to download, build, and run templates.
+- **Command-line Tool** (dotnet-codegencs): command-line tool that can be used to download, build, and run templates.
-- Visual Studio Extension
+- **Visual Studio Extension**: can be used to run templates directly from Visual Studio (output files are automatically added to your project)
-- Models: you can use your own input models, but we provide some out-of-the-box models for common tasks
+- **Models**: you can use your own input models, but we provide some out-of-the-box models for common tasks
-- Templates: ready-to-use templates
+- **Templates**: ready-to-use templates

 <hr/>

-## CodegenCS Core Library
+## Core Library

 [CodegenCS Core Library](https://github.com/CodegenCS/CodegenCS/tree/master/src/Core/CodegenCS) is a .NET class library for doing code generation using plain C# and it's the backbone of the toolkit.